Thinking of trading penny stocks? You can lose a lot of money. Here's why that's risky!

 You can generally buy microcaps through any reputable stock broker, though you'll likely have to sign a disclaimer that you understand the risk of smallcap trading.
 In shadier corners of the Internet, you can find businesses which purport to specialize in these trades, but trust may be an issue.
 Any reputable stock broker will have to run you through several pieces of paperwork to ensure that you understand the risks of this type of investing.

-Is Penny Stock Trading Worth It?
+Is Trading Cheap Stocks Worth It?

 Finally, many of the people promoting these stocks are really making money from convincing you to subscribe to a penny stocks newsletter.
 If there's a really great underpriced stock, would you want other people to swoop in and buy it and drive up the price?
 Maybe—if you want to sell it to them at inflated prices!

-Don't fall for the hype.
-Making money by investing is a matter of time and patience and looking for true value—buying good businesses.
+Investing well means time and patience, looking for true value and buying good businesses.
 You never need to pay anything besides discount broker commissions.
 No secretive broker will help you get wealthy with cheap stocks.

 Successful investors aren't day trading penny stocks.
 No hot cheap stock lets you make incredible money in a week; anyone who tells you otherwise is gambling that they can fool you.